ZeroDarkHardy/Election_Analysis/README.md

 # Election Analysis

-## Project Overview
+## Overview of Election Audit
 Our client, the Colorado Board of Elections, has tasked us with auditing the results of a recent local congressional election.
+The tasks performed in this process were:

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Get a complete list of candidates who received votes, and the counties where those votes were cast.
 3. Calculate the total number of votes each candidate received.
-4. calculate the percentage of votes each candidate won.
+4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Calculate how many votes were received in each county, and their percentage of the total votes.
+7. Determine which county had the largest voter turnout.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.10.0, Visual Studio Code 1.62.0

-## Summary
+## Election Audit Results
 The full analytical review of the election results show:
 - There were a total of 369,711 votes cast in the election.
 - The candidates were: